Ianta0715/Ianta0715/README.md

 ## Hi there ,My name is Ian Tarquini 👋

 # Sobre mi :
-# .junior full stack
+- junior full stack
-# .Frontend Branch
+- Frontend Branch
-# .Studied by my own and Henry bootcamp
+- Studied by my own and Henry bootcamp

 Here are some ideas to get you started: